Newsteinwell/Newsteinwell.github.io/_posts/2018-01-03-before-retrain.markdown

 9.798288345336914062e-02 s

-The first time is much longer than the others which contains the preparing time.
-You will see the similar result in the next several combination.
+The time to detect first picture is much longer than the others which contains the preparing time.
+You will see the similar result in the next several combinations.

 ### faster_rcnn + resnet50 + coco